carpentries-incubator/machine-learning-neural-python/episodes/01-xrays.md

 ::::::::::::::::::::::::::::::::::::::: objectives

+- Understand what chest X-rays show and how they are used in diagnosis.
+- Recognize pleural effusion as a condition visible on chest X-rays.
-- Gain awareness of the NIH ChestX-ray dataset.
+- Gain familiarity with the NIH ChestX-ray dataset.
-- Load a subset of labelled chest X-rays.
+- Load and explore a balanced set of labeled chest X-rays for model training.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What kinds of diseases can be observed in chest X-rays?
+- What kinds of conditions can be detected in chest X-rays?
-- What is pleural effusion?
+- How does pleural effusion appear on a chest X-ray?
+- How can chest X-ray data be used to train a machine learning model?

 ::::::::::::::::::::::::::::::::::::::::::::::::::